Spatiotemporal Visualization of Long-Range Anisotropic Plasmon Polaritons in Hyperbolic MoOCl2: Author Contributions Statement

 S.B.K. conceived of the study.
-A.G. and C. R. performed the experiments with help from J.L.S..
+A.G. and C. R. performed the experiments with help from J.L.S. and M.M..
 A.G. and C.R. performed the simulations.
 A.M. provided the samples.
+J.R. built the interferometer.
 A.G., C.R., and J.L.S. performed the data analysis with help and input from S.B.K..
 S.B.K., A.G., C.R., and J.L.S. prepared the figures.
 A.G., C.R. and S.B.K. wrote the manuscript with contributions from all authors.
 S.B.K. supervised the project and procured funding.